 This is a story that I know quite a bit about, but haven’t actually got around to reading.
 I watched an old silent film of it back in high school and it’s been on my to-read list since then!

 Have you read any of these books?
-What books set in Paris would you recommend?
+What suggestions would you make on books to read before visiting Paris?